UPA’s commitment to the National Redress Scheme

 Wattle Place – NSW Support Service for Forgotten Australians

-The national Find and Connect web resource has been established by the Commonwealth Government to provide information for people who were placed in out-of-home care in Australia and their families.
-The web resource contains historical information about past and present providers of out-of-home care, details of where records are held and how to access them, and links to resources for care leavers.
+The national Find and Connect web site contains historical information about where records are held and how to access them, and links to resources for care leavers.

 The Find and Connect web address is www.findandconnect.gov.au.